syncfusion-content/xamarin-docs/Xamarin/SfRadioButton/Getting-Started.md

 ##Setting caption

-The radio button caption can be defined using `Text` property of `SfRadioButton`.
+The radio button caption can be defined using the `Text` property of `SfRadioButton`.
 This caption normally describes the meaning of the radio button and it displays next to radio button.

 {% tabs %}
 {% highlight xaml %}